larspeterjeppesen/Backup_peers/README.md

 **Performance:**
 * Apparently my phone has 3 different CPU's in it.
 Benchmarking with different number of threads is necessary since I don't know how many threads are employable.
-* Implement a job queue
+* (Done) Implement a job queue utilized by threads.
 * Benchmark performance of transfer record lookup, compare to sql or other db implementations.

 ### Post-completion